benjamineeckh/kul-typst-template/src/lib.typ

 // This is a template adapted from:
 // https://typst.app/universe/package/modern-unito-thesis
-// Made by
-// Eduard Antonovic Occhipinti
+// Made by Eduard Antonovic Occhipinti
+//
+// Adaptation made by Benjamin Eeckhout

 // FIXME: workaround for the lack of `std` scope